A posteriori error estimation and adaptivity for multiple-network poroelasticity: Coupled elliptic-parabolic problems as a setting for poroelasticity

 The data, $f$ and $g$ in~\eqref{eq:mpet}, are general and assumed to satisfy $f\in H^1(0,T;V_a^*)$ and $g \in H^1(0,T;V_d^*)$.
 The initial pressure is assumed to satisfy $p(0) \in V_d$.
 Moreover, it is assumed that \begin{enumerate} \item $V_a$ and $V_d$ are Hilbert spaces. \item $a: V_a \times V_a \rightarrow \R$ and $d: V_d \times V_d \rightarrow \R $ are symmetric, coercive, and continuous bilinear forms, thus inducing associated inner-products and norms (denoted by $\|\cdot\|_a$ and $\| \cdot \|_d$) on their respective spaces. \item There exist Hilbert spaces $L_a$ and $L_d$ with $V_a \subset L_a$ and $V_d \subset L_d$, where the inclusion is dense and such that $\nrm{f}{L_a} \ls \nrm{f}{a}$ for $f \in V_a$, and $\nrm{g}{L_d} \ls \nrm{g}{d}$ for $g \in V_d$. \item $c : L_d \times L_d \rightarrow \R$ is symmetric, coercive and continuous; thereby defining an equivalent norm $\|\cdot\|_{c}$, on $L_d$. \item There exists a continuous bilinear form $b: V_a \times L_d \rightarrow \R$ such that $|b(f, g)| \ls \|f\|_{a} \|g\|_{c}$ for $f \in V_a$ and $g\in L_d$. \end{enumerate}

 \begin{example} Biot's equations of poroelasticity (i.e.~\eqref{eq:mpet} for $J=1$ fluid networks) fit the coupled elliptic-parabolic framework with

 and

 with the standard (vector) $H^1_0$-inner product and norm on $V_a$ and $V_d$, and $L^2$-inner product and norm on $L_a$ and $L_d$.
-It is readily verifiable that the general conditions described above are satisfied under these choices of spaces, norms, inner products and forms~\citep{ern-meunier-2009}. \end{example}
+It is readily verifiable that the general conditions described above are satisfied under these choices of spaces, norms, inner products and forms~\citep{ern-meunier-2009}.
+The existence and uniqueness of solutions to Biot's equations of poroelasticity ($J=1$ in \eqref{eq:mpet} and \eqref{eq:general} with the above bilinear forms) is now a classical result \cite{showalter-2000}. \end{example}